mercadolibre/payment-methods-component/README.md

     </p>
     ```

-- Extend the size for large files using the `paymentmethod-large` class:
+- Extend the size for large logos using the `paymentmethod-large` class:

     ```html
     <!-- This is a large logo -->